Chinese Courses in Hong Kong

 Similarities and Differences Between Mandarin and Cantonese

-Chinese could be considered as easy to learn when compared to other languages.
+Learning Chinese is often considered relatively easy when compared to learning other languages.
 This is especially the case once you’ve got to grips with the challenge of reading or even writing the numerous Chinese characters.
-That said, much of the characters used in Cantonese and Mandarin are the same.
-As a result, you can learn one language (It’s debatable whether Cantonese is a language or a dialect, but that’s a whole other article.) and be able to read at a basic level of understanding information written in the other.
+That said, many of the characters used in Cantonese and Mandarin Chinese are the same.
+As a result, you can learn one language (or dialect) and be able to read at a basic level of understanding information written in the other.
 It’s important to note, however, that some characters may have slightly differing meanings.

-Whilst, grammar between Cantonese and Mandarin is often quite similar, this is not always the case.
-There is quite a bit of difference, say, in where verbs are placed.
+Whilst grammar between Cantonese and Mandarin is often quite similar, this is not always the case.
+There is quite a bit of difference, for example, in where verbs are placed.
 Pronunciation and vocabulary can be very different between the two as well.

-As far as reading goes, Mandarin is pretty straightforward, with words being pronounced as they are written, but this is not true for Cantonese, where words aren’t said as they are written in many cases.
+As far as reading goes, Mandarin Chinese is pretty straightforward, with words being pronounced as they are written.
+However, this is not true for Cantonese, where words aren’t pronounced as they are written in many cases.

 Why Learn Cantonese in Hong Kong?

 It’s also important to remember that Cantonese is spoken in vast areas outside of Hong Kong as well.
-So if you plan to do any traveling for business or pleasure to places like Macau, Guangzhou, or Guangdong province, or many other places in southern China, learning Cantonese will serve you well.
+So if you plan to do any traveling for business or pleasure to places like Macau, Guangzhou, or Guangdong province, or many other places in southern China, taking a Cantonese Chinese Course in Hong Kong will serve you well.

-You might also want to learn Cantonese to get the most out of watching films made in Hong Kong that are in Cantonese.
-A lot of the meaning is lost when there are subtitles in English or even Mandarin.
-To fully appreciate these classic films, learning Cantonese is a must.
+You might also want to learn Cantonese to get the most out of watching movies produced in Hong Kong.
+The language spoken in Hong Kong films is more often than not Cantonese and a lot of the meaning can be lost when there are English or even Mandarin Chinese subtitles.
+To fully appreciate these classic films, learning Cantonese is a must!

-Mandarin is a much more widely used language than Cantonese.
+Mandarin Chinese is much more widely used than Cantonese.
 It is the language of the media of much of mainland China.
 The education system of mainland China, including universities, uses Mandarin.
-So if you’re planning to work, live, or study more in mainland China, then Mandarin would be a great choice.
+So if you’re planning to work, live, or study more in mainland China, then taking a Mandarin Chinese Course in Hong Kong makes a lot of sense!

 If you learn Mandarin, you will be able to keep you up-to-date on all of the news and information coming out of China on a daily basis, and it can help you build business relationships if you plan to live in Hong Kong but travel to China often for work.